pudly/schmopera-hugo/content/articles/to-be-announced-iii-new-music-via-toy-piano-composers.md

----
++++
+categories = "Interview"
+slug = /to-be-announced-iii-new-music-via-toy-piano-composers/
-title: "To Be Announced III: new music via Toy Piano Composers"
+title = "To Be Announced III: new music via Toy Piano Composers"
----
++++

 ## 1. How do you approach learning a brand new piece of music?